Recognized for outstanding clinical, educational and research initiatives in family health

 Our multidisciplinary team of more than 400 clinicians, educators, researchers, students and support staff work together to achieve health care’s “Quadruple Aim”: improving population health, optimizing patient experience and quality of care, enhancing care team satisfaction and reducing costs.

-Our department is home to 13 clinic locations throughout central Ohio, serving more than 90,000 patients annually.
+Our department is home to more than a dozen clinic locations throughout central Ohio, serving more than 90,000 patients annually.
 We offer a wide range of team-based services, including full spectrum family medicine clinical services, with an enhanced focus on transgender care, immigration health, integrated behavioral health, adolescent medicine and medication-assisted therapy for opioid use disorder.

 We’re dedicated to training the next generation of Family and Community Medicine providers, with 27 medical residents and nine fellows in our clinical health/primary care psychology, sports medicine, ultrasound medicine, clinical informatics and advanced practice provider fellowship programs.